Biographical Sketch of Benjamin Weiss

-Dr. Weiss has edited two books and has published over 150 scientific articles on his research in the fields of Molecular Biology and Molecular Pharmacology.
-He also holds three patents on the use of antisense oligonucleotides in the treatment of diseases.
+Dr. Weiss has edited two books and has published over 150 scientific articles on his research in the fields of Molecular Biology and Molecular Pharmacology, one of his laboratory's major contributions being the discovery and investigations into the multiple forms of phosphodiesterase, studies which have led to the development of a novel class of therapeutic agents.
+Weiss also holds three patents on the use of antisense oligonucleotides in the treatment of diseases.
 He has been an invited speaker at most of the major universities and research institutions in the United States and at dozens of national and international conferences, which has afforded him the opportunity of visiting some of the greatest museum collections of medals in the world.
 These included a number of fine collections of medals not normally on public display, such as the wonderful collection of medals compiled by George III of England at the British Museum, London, the entire Kress Collection of Renaissance Medals at the National Gallery of Art, Washington, D.C., the Vernon Hall Collection of European Medals, the Hunterian Collection at the University of Glasgow, Scotland, and the collection of Italian Baroque medals at the Galleria Estense, Modena, Italy.

-Ben was introduced to the field of medal collecting in 1972.
-Since his retirement in 2000 he has been concentrating on the art and history of historical and commemorative medals, becoming an avid collector of these medals.
-He has also been writing articles on the role medals play in religious and racial bigotry, for which he has received awards from the Numismatic Literary Guild and a medal issued jointly by the Token and Medal Society and the American Israel Numismatic Association.
-For ten years he was the Webmaster of the Medal Collectors of America website.
+Ben has received awards from the Numismatic Literary Guild, a medal issued jointly by the Token and Medal Society and the American Israel Numismatic Association, and the 2020 Carl Carlson Award medal.
+For ten years Ben was the Webmaster of the Medal Collectors of America website.
 He is currently a Juror for the American Medallic Sculpture Association and a Board Member of the Medal Collectors of America.

 His recently published articles explore the role medals play in religious and racial bigotry (LINKS to these articles are shown below):